HashCodespace/Volunteerinsrilanka-org/src/_post/blog/sri-lanka-in-january-where-to-go-what-to-do-in-2025.md

 Based in the beautiful south of Sri Lanka our [volunteer programs](https://volunteerinsrilanka.org/volunteer-programs/) allow you to connect with local communities and make a real difference.
 Whether you’re teaching English to Buddhist monks, helping care for children with special needs, or supporting turtle conservation, there’s a project for everyone.

-Based in the beautiful south of Sri Lanka our [volunteer programs](https://volunteerinsrilanka.org/volunteer-programs/) allow you to connect with local communities and make a real difference.
+Based in the beautiful south of Sri Lanka our [volunteer programs](https://volunteerinsrilanka.org/volunteer-programs/) Allow you to connect with local communities and make a real difference.
 Whether you’re teaching English to Buddhist monks, helping care for children with special needs, or supporting turtle conservation, there’s a project for everyone.

 No experience is needed, just a willingness to give back.
 With 24/7 support and a range of meaningful projects to choose from, your journey will be both impactful and rewarding.

-[Get in touch with us](https://volunteerinsrilanka.org/volunteer-programs/) today and start your volunteering adventure!
+[Get in touch with us](https://volunteerinsrilanka.org/volunteer-programs/) Today and start your volunteering adventure!